INSTRUCTIONS FOR USE PRODUCT INSERT (THE ‘IFU’)

 To order paper copy of this IFU

-Paper version of this IFU may be ordered in English or French version from the manufacturer per the contact information provided below.
+Paper version of this IFU may be ordered from the manufacturer per the contact information provided below.
 Please consider the environmental impact before ordering.

 · If requesting by email, include in subject line: “User Manual”